Aesvek/displaymanager/README.md

 # Display manager
-Display manager in demnu coded for personal use on i3wm
+Display manager in dmenu coded for personal use on i3wm